-Josh Simmons is a web developer, community strategist, open source advocate, speaker, and (soon) author with a penchant for armchair philosophy.
+Josh Simmons is a web developer, community strategist, open source advocate, and speaker with a penchant for armchair philosophy.
 Josh began working with open source technology as a child and started in community work shortly thereafter.
 He began giving back to his local community in 2011 and the global community in 2013 -- first with code, then through advocacy and community management.
-Josh served as O'Reilly's community manager for OSCON from 2013 to 2016 and began a new adventure at Google's Open Source Programs Office in early 2016.
+Josh served as O'Reilly's community manager for OSCON from 2013 to 2016 and began a new adventure at Google's Open Source Programs Office in 2016.
 You can learn more about him at joshsimmons.com and follow him on Twitter @joshsimmons.

 Carol Smith is a an open source program manager currently at Microsoft.
 She has worked in technology for more than 14 years, helping to build networks for Google's datacenters, managing Google Summer of Code for 6 years, and overseeing the GitHub Student Developer Pack for almost a year.
 Her expertise in people and systems is part of why she is so interested in making technology more accessible to under-represented groups.
 She served on the Board of Directors for the Metabrainz Foundation as Secretary and Treasurer for 7 years and has also trained as an anti-domestic-violence counselor.
 Carol is an avid cyclist, cook, and horseback rider.
 You can follow her on Twitter at @fossygrl.

 Italo Vignoli is a founding member of The Document Foundation and Associazione LibreItalia, and the Chairman Emeritus of the latter.
 He handles LibreOffice PR and media relations, coordinates the certification program, and is a spokesman for the project.
 He has contributed to the largest migration projects to LibreOffice in Italy, and is a LibreOffice trainer.
 From 2004 to 2010 he has been involved in the OOo project.
 In his professional life, he is a marketing consultant with over 35 years of experience in high tech, and a teacher of marketing, public speaking and PR post-graduate courses.
 He has a Degree in Humanities at the University of Milan, and MBAs in Marketing, Public Relations and Journalism.